ashlink11/llvm-project/ash-notes/notes-2024-feb-24.md

 # next day (thurs feb 29, 2024)

-- missing header error: "onfigure your compiler to include the LLVM header directory during compilation.
+- prev missing header error: "configure your compiler to include the LLVM header directory during compilation.
 You can do this by setting the `includePath` in your makefile or using compiler flags like `-I/path/to/include` (replace `/path/to/include` with the actual LLVM `include` directory)."
 - i think path to the header is `/usr/local/opt/llvm/include/llvm`

 - testing again: